 Eisenhower, who served as Supreme Commander of the Allied forces in Europe during World War II, was alarmed by the rise of the profit-driven war machine that emerged following the war-one that, in order to perpetuate itself, would have to keep waging war.

 We failed to heed his warning.

-As I make clear in my book Battlefield America: The War on the American People and in its fictional counterpart The Erik Blair Diaries, there's not much time left before we reach the zero hour.
+As I make clear in my book Battlefield America: The War on the American People and in its fictional counterpart The Erik Blair Diaries, war is the enemy of freedom.